 - Lagging libido

 How Can You Protect Your Testosterone Levels As You Get Older?

 Missing a few hours can quickly cause your levels of testosterone to drop.
-Try to maintain a consistent sleep schedule, and practise good “sleep hygiene” by ensuring your bedroom is dark and switching off any electronics for one hour before bedtime.
+Try to maintain a consistent sleep schedule, and practice good sleep hygienic by ensuring your bedroom is dark and switching off any electronics for one hour before bedtime.

-Working out is one of the more direct ways to give your testosterone levels a boost- there’s a reason many men feel “pumped up” after a workout.
+Working out is one of the more direct ways to give your testosterone levels a boost- there is a reason many men feel pumped up after a workout.
 Weights are the most effective activity for raising testosterone levels, and recent studies found high-intensity interval training HIIT workouts productive in this regard.

 3. Eat a balanced diet

 Include plenty of good quality protein, unrefined carbohydrates, and healthy fats.

 4. Keep stress levels in check.